Dr. Thomas Colletti

 Patient satisfaction scores have become an increasingly important metric in healthcare, especially the Urgent Care arena.
 Maintaining high patient satisfaction impacts providers and their ability to deliver evidence-based medical decisions while effectively managing a patient’s expectations.
 A key driver of Urgent Care visits is word-of-mouth.
 When patients are not satisfied with their care, they leave bad reviews.
 Bad reviews ultimately affect Urgent Care’s ability to keep its doors open.
 This article will address how to achieve both patient satisfaction and best practice decisions in today’s Urgent Care practice and strategies to achieve them.

 Harness K. Any Way You Want It The Effect of Patient Satisfaction on Urgent Care Decision Making.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.